Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Introduction

 The initial model proposed in \cite{Bose} was a uniform $XX$ chain where all the coupling constants are the same $J_l=J, \: l=1,2,\dots,N$ and the magnetic fields are absent $B_l=0$.
 This model however only yields PST for chains that contain only 3 or 4 spins.
 For longer chains there are no times $T$ for which relation \re{UAB} is verified.
 It was subsequently shown \cite{Albanese},\cite{Christ} that inhomogeneous $XX$ spin chains with PST for any number of sites $N$ could be engineered by judiciously picking the coupling constants and the Zeeman terms in a non-uniform fashion.
 The most celebrated example is that of the Krawtchouk chain with coupling constants \be J_l= K \sqrt{l(N+1-l)}, \; B_l=0, \; l=0,1,2,\dots, N \lab{J_k_K} \ee where $K$ is an arbitrary nonzero constant.

 This model provides PST at the time $T=\pi/K$.
-It is seen that this time $T$ does not depend on the length $N$ of the chain.
-This does not violate the Lieb-Robinson bound \cite{LR} nor special relativity for that matter because as $N$ grows, the Hamiltonian is not bounded and becomes singular in view of the parabolic profile of the coupling constants given by \re{J_k_K}.
+The transfer time $T$ is independent of the chain length $N$.
+This does not violate the Lieb-Robinson bound \cite{LR} nor special relativity for that matter because as $N$ grows, the Hamiltonian is not uniformly bounded as the chain length increases in view of the parabolic profile of the coupling constants given by \re{J_k_K}.
 One can of course rescale the couplings by $N$, $J_n \rightarrow \frac{J_n}{N}$, to alleviate this issue with the result that the PST time will be $T=\frac{\pi N}{K}$.
 This fits with the bound of the speed of PST found by Yung \cite{Yung} (see also \cite{XKTN}).
 It is appropriate to mention in this connection the protocol developed by Xie, Tamon and Kay \cite{XKT} that allows in principle to break that bound in the speed of PST.

 Renormalizing the coupling constants by $N$ leaves however the problem that the couplings at the extremities of the chain will become very small as $N$ grows meaning that the sites towards the end of the chain are basically uncoupled.
 In a photonic realization of the chain with waveguides \cite{Perez} this requires those waveguides to be very far apart, an impractical situation.